KennethTrecy/chearmyp_parser/reference.md

 # Chearmyp Syntax Reference
-These document contains specific details about the tokens' syntax in Chearmyp.
+These document contains specific details about the nodes' syntax in Chearmyp.

 ## Comment
 In general, comments must be denoted with a pound sign (`#`).